illagrenan/django-cookiecutter-template/{{cookiecutter.project_slug}}/docs/SECURITY.md

 ufw allow https
 ufw allow www
 ufw allow from YOUR_IP to any port 10000 proto tcp
+# or
+ufw allow to any port 10000 proto tcp
 ```

 Delete single rule: